msutyagin/JavaLessons/README.md

-# MY Java Lessons for JavaJunior
+# My Java Lessons for JavaJunior